claaj/crabattery/README.md

 Due to battery model diversity is possible that this program doesn´t work on your hardware.

-At the moment of writing this, `Rusttery` can set threshold to batteries that have name syntax like `BAT[number]`.
+At the moment of writing this, `Crabattery` can set threshold to batteries that have name syntax like `BAT[number]`.

 For example: `BAT0` (it seems the most common).